cybozu-go/sabakan/README.md

     Sabakan serves OS images to machines via HTTP.

+* Distributed asset management

+    In order to help initialization of client servers, sabakan can work as a file server from which clients can download assets via HTTP.
+    Assets are automatically synchronized between sabakan servers.

 * Encryption key store

     Sabakan provides REST API to store and retrieve encryption keys